walliDprotocol/WalliD-Wallet/README.md

   - **getMetadata:** Gets the metadata from a given assetAddress and a ownerAddress, for LSP8 a tokenId is required as well
 ---

+##What was already built before the hacktahon:

+WalliD wallet is a product built by WalliD and most of the features that allowed for users to authenticate on dApps (through wallet connect) or centralized WebApps and to store centralized digital IDs (such as PKI-based IDs or Web2 accounts) or prove their ownership were already developed.
+More specifically:

+- Guilherme
+-

+##What's next in our development pipeline:

+As part of our mission to build WalliD wallet as an aggregator of all EVM compatible networks and tailor-made for non-finantial assets from centralized and decentralized protocols and in order to enable all LUKSO and other EVM chains users to use it as their single wallet to navigate these networks and manage all kinds of assets, we will be working on the following until the end of 2022:

+- Web3 methods implemntation - to enable the interactuon with smart contracts
+- Multi-account management - to enable a customized ID protfolio associated to one or more addresses
+- Multi- key management - to enable a seamless management of different private keys and seed phrases, ensuring a seamless transition from Metamask or any other wallet into a single wallet manager (WalliD)
+- Integration with other digital ID protocols - such as PolygonID, Ceramic network, EBSI, Proof-of-humanity and others

 #### NOTE